tzamalisp/release-notes-generation-tool/README.md

 # Documentation

-Please, check the Github Wiki link (https://github.com/tzamalisp/release-notes-generation-tool/wiki) the documentation of the tool and its functionality.
+Please, check the Github Wiki link (https://github.com/tzamalisp/release-notes-generation-tool/wiki) for the documentation of the tool, the Tracking Systems you can retrieve information, and the tool's functions.